eibens/lambda-ui/docs/dev.md

 Tokens are not implemented fully (see unit test output).

-- :icons/square: Tokens that stick to the node afterwards.
+- :^icons/square: Tokens that stick to the node afterwards.
-- :icons/square: Trim whitespace surrounding sticky tokens.
+- :^icons/square: Trim whitespace surrounding sticky tokens.

+#### File watcher for Markdown files

+Currently using the out-of-the-box `--watch` flag of deno.
+This works for changes in the dependency graph, but not for changes of other files, like Markdown documents.
+This hinders the use of litdoc with plain Markdown instead of the more powerful literate TypeScript.

+#### Back button broken

+The back button currently does not work when running litdoc in development mode via `deno task start`.
+It works when running `deno task preview`.